Accor signs the United Nations’ “Women’s Empowerment Principles” (WEPs)

 On the strength of this signature, in 2015, WAAG intends to maintain its momentum and include more men in its activities while continuing to develop and support local initiatives as well as awareness raising and training programs.

-Accor is deeply committed to sustainable value creation and plays an active role in giving back to planet and community via its Planet 21 - Acting Here program and the Accor Solidarity endowment fund, which gives disadvantaged groups access to employment through professional training.
+Accor is deeply committed to sustainable value creation, and plays an active role in giving back to planet and community.
+Planet 21 - Acting Here endeavors to act for "positive hospitality", while Accor Solidarity, the endowment fund, empowers disadvantaged people through professional training and access to employment.

-Accor SA is publicly listed on the Euronext Paris Stock Exchange (ISIN code: FR0000120404) and on the OTC Market (Ticker: ACRFY) in the United States.
-For more information visit accor.com, or become a fan and follow us on Twitter and Facebook.
+Accor SA is publicly listed on the Euronext Paris Stock Exchange (ISIN code: FR0000120404) and on the OTC Market (Ticker: ACRFY).
+For more information visit accor.com. or become a fan and follow us on Twitter and Facebook.